Treating Binge Eating Disorder with FDA-Approved Medicines

 • Duloxetine

 Since the FDA doesn’t approve these for binge eating disorder, your doctor may not use them first.
-But this could be a good option if you don’t respond to the traditional BED pharmacological solutions.
+But these options may be worth exploring with your doctor if you don’t respond to the traditional BED pharmacological solutions.

 Binge Eating Disorder Treatment

-If the correct type of therapy and additional support is not utilized, binge eating episodes will likely continue.
-Even if medication for binge eating is used alone and does reduce binge eating, it’s usually not a long-term solution, with the eating disorder returning once the medication is discontinued.
+If the correct type of therapy and additional support are not utilized, binge eating episodes will likely continue.
+Even if medication for binge eating is used alone and does reduce binge eating, it’s usually not a long-term solution, with the eating disorder returning once the drug is discontinued.

-Therapy is the most effective in reducing binge eating and instilling healthy eating habits.
-These can include:
+Therapy is the most effective in reducing binge eating and instilling healthy eating habits.6 These can include:

 Healthcare